danimt/Leaflet.PolylineMeasuredDistance/README.md

 Leaflet.PolylineMeasuredDistance
 ================================

-Calculates distance in Leaflet Polyline.
-Especially useful since Leaflet.Draw doesn't provide a public method for this.
+Calculates distance from a Leaflet Polyline layer.

 Usage
 =====